 Instead, we might need a polyphasic sleep schedule (i.e. lots of naps).
 But what are the benefits of napping, and what does it mean to nap well?
 Here’s a guide to mastering the art of napping — plus how it can help you in mind and body.

 Whether or not you’re a person who naps, it’s important to understand how naps influence our mental and physical health.
 Since naps increase our daily sleep time, they help enhance the positive impacts of sleep on our wellbeing.

 This was demonstrated in a napping study at Weill Cornell Medical College where participants were asked to start a daily nap routine, napping for either 45 minutes or two hours for one month.
 Regardless of nap length, all participants in the study increased their daily sleep time and their nighttime sleep cycle wasn’t disrupted.

 These naps also helped participants sleep better for longer.
-“Napping increased the time spent in slow-wave and rapid-eye-movement (REM) sleep, which are thought to play important roles in restoring the body and brain,” say the study’s authors.
+“Napping increased the time spent in slow-wave and rapid-eye-movement (REM) sleep, which are thought to play important roles in restoring the body and brain,” said the study’s authors.

 Slow-wave sleep, or deep sleep, is the last stage of non-REM sleep.
-As the deepest stage of sleep, this part of the cycle is critical for restoring energy levels and promoting cell regeneration.
+As the deepest stage of sleep, this part of the sleep cycle is critical for restoring energy levels and promoting cell regeneration.
 This stage of the sleep cycle also helps boost the immune system, increase blood supply to the muscles, and promote the growth and repair of muscle tissue.
 Deep sleep’s ability to repair the physical body helps people recover more quickly from physical activity while reducing daytime tiredness.